dearshrewdwit/web-server-log/README.md

 3. Wrote the runnable script as the feature spec specified -> showed that next step is to implement the sort logic.
 I plan to subclass off a base sort class.

-4. Wrote an integration test to cover the log actually working as intented.
+4. Wrote an integration test to cover the log actually working as intended.

 5. Implemented the sorts with an injected presenter.